27 Items From M&S New-In That Are So Good, They’ll Be Out Of Stock By The End of April

 I've got the wardrobe refresh itch.
 There's something about the arrival of spring - the longer days and the promise of sunshine - that calls for a wardrobe refresh, no matter how small.
-If you're anything like me, the moment the first hints of warmth appear, and I mean above 10 degrees, you start reassessing the spring pieces you used to wear last year.
+If you're anything like me, the moment you first see a degree in double digits on the weather app, you start reassessing the spring pieces you used to wear last year.
 That trusty trench coat that's been your go-to for years suddenly looks more tired than it did before, and those heavy knits?
-Well they're just not cutting it anymore.
+They're just not cutting it now the sun is here.
 It's as if the season itself is nudging us to swap out the winter-worn layers for something lighter, breezier.
-Add to that floaty midi dresses and crisp linen co-ords and you essentially have the new collection that's now landed in store by Marks & Spencer.
+Add to that floaty midi dresses and crisp tank tops and you essentially have the latest collection that's landed in store by Marks & Spencer.

 As a fashion writer, I spend the majority of my time looking at clothes, making it all the more exciting when a new collection and/or season arrives.
 And, while I love a little online browse, nothing beats seeing clothes in real life, trying things on to find the right fit or spotting things that I might have otherwise scrolled past.
 It’s key to look for items you know will work with things you already have in your wardrobe, and the Linen Blend Waistcoat is precisely one of those versatile gems.
 With its wrap front, single button fastening and smart collar, this is a piece that immediately elevates any outfit, but not in a way that feels overpowering or difficult to style with much else.